 It is a model of computing infrastructure that decentralizes a portion of the architecture dedicated to data processing.
 In practice, an infrastructure based on edge computing is composed of a nerve center for data storage and processing, which is associated with a number of peripheral nodes that process information locally.
 The need to delocalize thus arises from the need to reduce the huge amount of data flowing to the Data Center and to lighten the network traffic.

-IoT produces huge amounts of data, which must be processed and analyzed before being used.
 Edge computing brings computing services closer to the end user or data source, such as an IoT device, allowing IoT data to be collected and processed at the edge, at the location where the device is, before sending it to a data center or cloud, in order to anticipate for identifying patterns that give rise to actions, such as anomaly detection for predictive maintenance.

 Without edge computing, IoT would be completely dependent on network connectivity and computing services offered by the cloud or datacenter, and the continuous exchange of data between IoT devices and the cloud would slow down response times, to the detriment of operational efficiency.